 Student E-Mail - Admitted students are assigned an e-mail account.
-To access e-mail, students can log on to myecc.essex.edu, Student Web Mail.
+To access e-mail, students can log on to myportal.essex.edu.
+Student Web Mail.
 Students are strongly advised to check their e-mail on a daily basis for messages sent from their faculty and/or college departments.

-Semester/Term Calendar - A list of important due dates is available at www.essex. edu/enrollment/
+Semester/Term Calendar - A list of important due dates is available at www.essex.edu/registration

 ECC Web Services - Students can access records and submit online transactions, view course schedules, register and add/drop classes, waitlist for closed classes, view term bill, make payment, withdraw classes, look up grades, view unofficial transcripts, run degree evaluations & more.
-Log on to https://webservices.essex.edu
+Log on to myportal.essex.edu and click the Webservices tile.